pfgithub/scpl/docs/actions/gettextfrominput.md

 	"Category": "Text",
 	"CoercionItemClass": "WFStringContentItem",
 	"Description": {
-		"DescriptionSummary": "Returns text from the previous action's output.\n\nFor example, this action can get the name of a photo or song, or the text of a web page."
+		"DescriptionSummary": "Returns text from the previous action's output.\n\nFor example, this action can get the name of a photo or song, or the text of a webpage."
 	},
 	"IconName": "Text.png",
 	"Input": {